llazon/llazon.github.io/_posts/2023-06-01-parameterstore.md

 ---

 # Overview
-A daily backup of our Parameter Store is generated via a Lambda, GPG encrypted, and stored in S3.
+Let's build a fun utility that may just save your butt one day!
+We can run a daily backup of our Parameter Store that is generated via a Lambda, GPG encrypted, and stored in S3.
+The result will be stored as a JSON blob making it fairly easy to parse out exactly what you need.
+This will come in handy for creating a diff to see what changed from one day to the next or doing a full restore.
+The output contains the metadata for each parameter store entry allowing a restore to be associated with KMS keys or an output with unencrypted values.

+The output looks like:

+    {
+    "Name": "/blah/blah/blah",
+        "Type": "SecureString",
+        "KeyId": "alias/blah",
+        "LastModifiedDate": "2024-03-18 13:13:21.836000-07:00",
+        "LastModifiedUser": "arn:aws:iam::043833176966:user/blah",
+        "Version": 2,
+        "Tier": "Standard",
+        "Policies": [],
+        "DataType": "text",
+        "Value": "1234567890"
+    }

 # Write it
 Or borrow it, I don't mind.
 This is meant to run as a Lambda, but runs just fine on an EC2 instance for testing.
-Download here:
+Download or clone from here:

 [parameterstore-backup.py](https://github.com/llazon/llazon.github.io/blob/main/projects/parameterstore/parameterstore-backup.py)